flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 <hr>

 ### VII.
 Examining the work you have done
-In your terminal, use `git log` and `git diff HEAD~N filename` to review the changes you have made during your work in your local repo.
+In your terminal, use `git log` and `git diff HEAD~N filename` to review the changes you have made during your work in your local repo, where "`N`" is the number of commits ago to which you want to look back.
 If you are feeling brave, try `git checkout HEAD~N filename` to look at previous versions of the cookie recipe.
-However, make sure you have indeed committed the most recent version BEFORE you try to checkout a previous version.
+However, **make sure you have indeed committed the most recent version BEFORE you try to `checkout` a previous version**.
+NOTE: "`N`" in these examples is *not* what you literally type.
+It represents an integer number of your choosing.

 <hr>